 Georgioupolis is a beautiful village on Crete's north coast, between Rethymnon and Chania, set in stunning surroundings of mountains, eucalyptus trees …

 The Crete holidays destination of Gouves is a town and municipality in northern Crete, just east of the capital, Heraklion.
 Here you will find everyth …

 Heraklion is the capital of Crete, the island's largest city and the fifth largest in Greece.
 On first impressions Heraklion can appear a little too b …

 On Crete's north coast, set between mountains and sea, is the cosmopolitan resort of Hersonissos.
 In antiquity Hersonissos was a prosperous merchant h …

 Malia is undoubtedly one of Crete's highlights with magnificent beaches, fascinating archeology and famously pulsating nightlife.
 This is a resort for …

 Rethymnon is a vibrant resort town on Crete's north coast, the capital of Rethymnon province.
 The town enjoys its reputation as the cultural and intel …

-If you are one for peace and quiet and want to get as far away as possible from commercial holidays, then Sissi is the place for you.
-Surrounded by pi …
+If you're one for peace and quiet and want to get away from commercial holidays, then Sissi is the place for you.
+Surrounded by picturesque beaches an …